-Visual: Slide changes to the following: Poll: Which Option are You More Convinced By?
+Visual: Slide changes to the following: Poll: How convinced are you?

 By and large, substance abuse in the United States begins during adolescence.
 The Substance Abuse and Mental Health Services Administration (2013) stated that on an average day 881,684 adolescents smoke cigarettes, 646,707 smoke marijuana, and 457,672 drink alcohol.
 Adult addicts typically report beginning substance use in adolescence.
 In fact, one in four Americans who started using addictive substances in their teens are addicted now, compared to one in 25 who began using after the age of 21 (National Center on Addiction and Substance Abuse, 2011).
 When teens engage in substance use, their behavior impacts their adult lives.